MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_EnableMonitoring.md

 **Required**:
 - MachineFilter is a required c# regex of the computer or vm name.
-	- ".*" will match all
+	- '.*' will match all
-	- "ComputerName" will match only computers with that exact name.
+	- 'ComputerName' will match only computers with that exact name.
 - AppFilter is a required c# regex of the computer or vm name.
-	- ".*" will match all
+	- '.*' will match all
-	- "ApplicationName" will match only IIS applications with that exact name.
+	- 'ApplicationName' will match only IIS applications with that exact name.

 **Optional**:
 - InstrumentationKey